LoadingElii/Family_Todo/README.md

 Every member has there own personal list of things they need to do.
 Members part of a family have access to the family's todos as well.

-I have made a video tutorial building showing how to build this application step by step.
+I have made a video tutorial showing how to build this application step by step.

 link to video:******